yuanqing/create-figma-plugin/docs/recipes/relaunch-buttons.md

 ## Configuring relaunch buttons

-*This is applicable to Figma/FigJam plugins only.*
+*This is applicable to Figma plugins only.*

 [Relaunch buttons](https://figma.com/plugin-docs/api/properties/nodes-setrelaunchdata/) are configured on the [**`"relaunchButtons"`**](#relaunchbuttons) key under **`"figma-plugin"`**: